AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 You can also add several root items at once: use the {api:anychart.data.Tree#addData}addData(){api} method.

-**Note:** In Treemap charts only one root element can be displayed, so using this method does not change the way a Treemap looks, though the data is updated anyway.
+**Note:** Only one root element can be displayed on the Treemap chart, so using this method does not change the way the Treemap looks, though the data is updated anyway.

 Here is a Sunburst chart with a button adding two root nodes at a time: